 As the prepaid financial services industry continues to develop, existing competitors and new market entrants are bringing to market products and services that are, or that may be perceived to be, substantially similar to or better than ours.
-For example, NetSpend Holdings, Inc. recently announced that 7-Eleven would begin selling a PayPal-branded prepaid card at its store locations.
-We expect to begin facing increased competition from a number of companies, including NetSpend and recent market entrants such as American Express Company and The Western Union Company, within the store locations of many of our largest retail distributors in late 2012 and during 2013.
-This may compel us to compete on the basis of price and to expend significant advertising, marketing and other resources in order to remain competitive, and could cause us to fail to increase, or lose, market share, any of which could materially harm our business, operating results and financial condition.
+For example, Walmart recently began selling an American Express-branded checking account alternative product at its store locations in October 2012.
+We expect to also face increased competition from a number of other companies, including NetSpend, PayPal, The Western Union Company and other recent market entrants such as J.P.
+Morgan Chase, within the store locations of many of our largest retail distributors in late 2012 and during 2013.
+These developments may compel us to compete on the basis of price and to expend significant advertising, marketing and other resources in order to remain competitive, and could cause us to fail to increase, or lose, market share, any of which could materially harm our business, operating results and financial condition.
 In addition, if our operating revenue growth rates slow materially or decline, our business, operating results and financial condition would be adversely affected.